vista-/clab-multivendor-akvorado/README.md

 - Juniper vJunos-router:
 You need to build a container image using the [vrnetlab](https://github.com/hellt/vrnetlab/tree/master/vjunosrouter) project, if you don't have this image locally.
 Follow the linked instructions, you **don't need a Juniper account** to download vJunos-router.
 The lab builds on top of the latest vJunos-router image.

+You also need to be able to become/run this as root, this is a limitation of Containerlab.

 ## Starting the lab

 You can start using this lab topology in four easy steps: